AviatrixSystems/Docs/HowTos/SAML_Integration_PingOne_IdP.rst

 .. meta::
-   :description: Aviatrix User SSL VPN Okta SAML Configuration
+   :description: PingOne IdP for SAML Integration
-   :keywords: Okta, SAML, user vpn, okta saml, Aviatrix, OpenVPN
+   :keywords: PingOne, SAML, user vpn, PingOne saml, Aviatrix, OpenVPN, Controller

 .. toctree::
    :numbered:

 ==============================================================================
-Okta IdP for SAML Integration
+PingOne IdP for SAML Integration
 ==============================================================================

 Overview
 ------------

-This guide provides an example on how to configure Okta as an IdP for an Aviatrix SAML SP (endpoint).
-When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IdP (e.g., Okta) for authentication.
+This guide provides an example on how to configure PingOne as an IdP for an Aviatrix SAML SP (endpoint).
+When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IdP (e.g., PingOne) for authentication.

-Before configuring SAML integration between Aviatrix and Okta, make sure you have a valid Okta account with administrator access.
+Before configuring SAML integration between Aviatrix and PingOne, make sure you have a valid PingOne account with administrator access.

 Configuration Steps
 -------------------

-Follow these steps to configure Aviatrix to authenticate against your Okta IdP:
+Follow these steps to configure Aviatrix to authenticate against your PingOne IdP:

 Step 1.
 Create a `temporary Aviatrix SP Endpoint <#aviatrix-endpoint>`__ in the Aviatrix Controller

 Step 2.
-Create an `Okta SAML App <#okta-saml-app>`__ for Aviatrix in the Okta Portal
+Create an `PingOne SAML App <#pingone-saml-app>`__ for Aviatrix in the PingOne Portal

 Step 3.
-Retrieve `Okta IdP metadata <#okta-idp-metadata>`__
+Retrieve `PingOne IdP metadata <#pingone-idp-metadata>`__

 Step 4.
-Update `Aviatrix SP Endpoint <#okta-update-saml-endpoint>`__ in the Aviatrix Controller
+Update `Aviatrix SP Endpoint <#pingone-update-saml-endpoint>`__ in the Aviatrix Controller

-Step 5. `Test the Integration <#okta-test-integration>`__ is Set Up Correctly
+Step 5. `Test the Integration <#pingone-test-integration>`__ is Set Up Correctly

 .. _aviatrix_endpoint: